 Home Builders Blitz history

-- Over 1,500 homes have been built, rehabilitated or repaired through Home Builders Blitz since 2002.
+- More than 1,500 homes have been built, rehabilitated or repaired through Home Builders Blitz since 2002.

-- Home Builders Blitz took place in June 2015, successfully launching its new annual format with over 200 families served and 55 affiliates participating.
+- Home Builders Blitz took place in June 2015, successfully launching its new annual format with more than 200 families served and 55 affiliates participating.

 - To date, 1,317 homes have been constructed, including the four Home Builders Blitz projects, 2007 off-year local builds and the pilot projects that preceded the first national build.